 Love and honour matter

-A shaman is a man or woman who addresses the spiritual aspects of mental or physical illness, divines information, and performs a variety of ceremonies for the community.
+A shaman is a person who addresses the spiritual aspects of mental or physical illness, divines information, or performs a variety of ceremonies for the community.
 Shamans have taken on many roles in tribal communities.
 They have acted as healers, doctors, priests, psychotherapists, mystics, and storytellers (Sandra Ingerman).

 Who Benefits from a shamanic session?